 What is AthFest Educates?

 AthFest Educates is a 501(c)(3) nonprofit organization whose mission is to sustain and advance music and arts education for young people in Athens-Clarke County.
-The proceeds from these two events fund the organization’s annual grant-making efforts.
-Awards are issued in October of each year.
+To advance this mission, we award grants to local educators and youth development specialists in September of each year.
 AthFest Educates and its Board of Directors have identified its three funding priorities, in no particular order, as:

 - Music and arts non-consumable equipment

 - Art-based and music-based professional development for educators and/or youth development specialists